 - (1) REMOVE BATTERIES before shipping (see instructions on pg.
 6). - (2) You must contact Elecraft before mailing your product to obtain Return Authorization to begin the return process.
 When emailing, please provide your call sign, the product in question, and a description of what the problem is.
 We will reply with an email that contains shipping instructions, and current information on repair fees and turn-around times.
 Our repair location may be different from our factory location.
 We will give you the address to ship your KX2 to at the time of repair authorization.
-Packages shipped to Aptos without authorization will incur an additional shipping charge for reshipment from Aptos to our repair depot
+Packages shipped to Watsonville, CA without authorization will incur an additional shipping charge for reshipment to the required repair depot.